ietf-wg-cellar/matroska-specification/notes.md

 : 16 bits.
 Signed timestamp in Track Ticks.

 KEY:
 : 1 bit.
-Keyframe.
-Set when the `Block` contains only keyframes.
+Keyframe; Set when the `Block` contains only keyframes.

 Rsvrd:
 : 3 bits.
 Reserved bits **MUST** be set to 0.

 INV:
 : 1 bit.
-Invisible, the codec **SHOULD** decode this frame but not display it.
+Invisible; the codec **SHOULD** decode this frame but not display it.

 LACING:
 : 2 bits.
 Uses lacing mode.